mbstuart/node-chart-api/README.md

 # node-chart-api
-An api for retrieving node charts
+Using Chart JS, an api for creating SVG charts based on JSON data.